RoyalVeterinaryCollege/VetCompassClient/README.md

 # How to use the VetCompass client library

-* Add a reference via nuget.
+* Add a reference to the client library via nuget.
 The package is called VetCompassClient
-* TODO
+* See
+* You need to arrange a shared secret & clientId Guid with the VetCompass developers

 # A note on developing new versions of the VetCompass client library
 *This section is mainly for developers wishing to make changes/upgrades to the library*